IBM PS/2 Model 30: Model 30 286

 The Model 30 286 abandons MCGA for full VGA compatibility.
-The VGA circuitry is backwards-compatible with EGA, CGA, and MDA and supports up to a resolution of 640 by 480 pixels at 16 colors, as well as 320 by 200 at 256 colors.
-As the VGA standard is fundamentally analog, IBM recommended users purchase their IBM PS/2-styled VGA CRT monitors, available with either monochrome or color picture tubes—neither included in the base price of the Model 30 286.
+The VGA circuitry is backwards-compatible with EGA, CGA, and MDA (in capability and at the BIOS software level but not fully at the hardware level) and supports up to a resolution of 640 by 480 pixels at 16 colors, as well as 320 by 200 at 256 colors.
+As the VGA standard interface to the video monitor is fundamentally analog, not digital like the interface to CGA and MDA monitors, VGA (or MCGA) cannot be used with those older monitors.
+Thus, IBM recommended users purchase their IBM PS/2-styled VGA CRT monitors, available with either monochrome or color picture tubes—neither included in the base price of the Model 30 286.
 The Model 30 286's VGA circuitry can detect whether a monochrome or color IBM monitor is attached, providing an optimized palette of 64 shades of gray for the monochrome display.
 The Model 30 286's data path for its VGA circuitry is 8-bits wide, compared to most of the rest of the system's 16-bit wide data paths, and the teletype video routines, as located in its ROM, perform slower than on other members of the PS/2 range with 80386 processors owing to the 286's inability to copy ("shadow") ROM into RAM.

-IBM manufactured the Model 30 286's optional 20 MB hard drive, while Alps manufactured its 1.44 MB floppy drives and Delta Electronics manufactured its non-autoranging 90.75 W power supply unit.
+IBM manufactured the Model 30 286's optional 20 MB hard drive, while Alps manufactured its 1.44 MB floppy drives and Delta Electronics manufactured its non-autoranging, slimline 90.75 W power supply unit.
 The hard drive writes data using the MFM encoding standard; like the one in the original Model 30 before it, journalists remarked it as being slow.
 It paled in comparison to the AT's, according to PC Magazine, due to IBM limiting its data path to an 8-bit width and reducing the interleave skip factor from three to two.
 IBM included a disk-caching utility on the included Reference Disk in an attempt to help users offset its slowness.